jgraph/www.diagrams.net-source/doc/faq/microsoft-teams-diagrams.md

 With the draw.io app for Microsoft Teams, you and your team can collaborate in real time on diagrams directly from your team's channel in a Teams tab.

+**Note:** On smaller and mobile screens a view-only display of your diagams is offered.
+This is to avoid a poor experience for users trying to edit.
+Our research shows us that viewing is the only required use case in the vast majority of situations on mobile.

 **Secure and private:** Your diagrams are securely stored in your linked Microsoft OneDrive account, and in your browser or the Teams app while you are working on them.

 **Fully-featured diagramming app:** With draw.io in Teams, your team has an easy-to-use diagramming application for quick [online whiteboard sketches](/blog/sketch-online-whiteboard.html) through to complex diagrams: [BPMN diagrams](/blog/bpmn-2-0.html), [flowcharts](/doc/getting-started-basic-flow-chart.html), mindmaps, org charts, UML diagrams, infographics, network diagrams, mockups, rack diagrams, and many more types of diagrams.